• Skip to main content

 When you want to kick up your hummus game, making this Eggplant and Chickpea Hummus is the healthy and delicious recipe you need.

-Super closeup vertical photo of Eggplant and Chickpea Hummus along with a drizzle of olive oil and a sprinkling of sesame seeds.
+A bowlful of Roasted Eggplant and Chickpea Hummus drizzled with olive oil and sprinkled sesame seeds.

 The ingredient list: